loganbrenningmeyer/c-cube-printer/README.md

 Lastly, printing the coordinates to the terminal.
 Because the array is already sorted, printing isn't too difficult.
 There are only a few rules:
   - For $(x,y)$:
-    - If the point is a repeat of the previous point (vertices), continue to the next point
+    - If the point is a repeat of the previous point in the array (vertices), continue to the next point
     - If the point is the first on its row, print $x-1$ spaces before it
     - If the point is the last on its row, print a new line
     - Otherwise, print $x-xPrev-1$ spaces before it